 One of ABM's operational advantages was its cellular structure and secrecy.
-Wilayat Sinai has for the most part maintained this approach, except in large-scale attacks, such as the July 1 siege of the North Sinai city of Sheikh Zuweid.8 The group's nature means that little definitive information exists about Wilayat Sinai's leadership, and the government has been embarrassed by the reappearance of key militants it claimed to have been killed, such as Shadi al-Menai.9
+Wilayat Sinai has for the most part maintained this approach, except in large-scale attacks, such as the July 1 siege of the North Sinai city of Sheikh Zuweid.
+The group's nature means that little definitive information exists about Wilayat Sinai's leadership, and the government has been embarrassed by the reappearance of key militants it claimed to have been killed, such as Shadi al-Menai.

 Al-Menai does appear to be important in ABM.
 He is young, less than 30 years old, and is from the Sawarka tribe based in northeast Sinai, which has provided ABM with solid Bedouin credentials since its founding.
 Al-Menai reportedly connected with Tawhid wal Jihad in prison while serving a sentence for human trafficking.
 Egyptian sources regularly blamed the military's inability to capture or kill al-Menai-and another ABM/Wilayat Sinai leader from Tawhid wal Jihad, Kamal Alam-on his ability to escape into Gaza via tunnels.
 Indeed, there has been no "proof of life" for al-Menai since his claimed death in 2014, but Egyptian and Israeli sources assert he is in Gaza, perhaps under the protection of Hamas, but at least with the group's knowledge.
-On November 1, 2015, Wilayat Sinai released a short video of what appeared to be al-Menai threatening Israel, though there has been no confirmation of the obscured figure's identity.12 ory from Egypt's National Security Agency is that al-Masri's real name is Mohamed Ahmed Ali and that he is from North Sinai's capital al-Arish.14 However, linguistic analysis suggests al-Masri may not be from the Sinai.
-Other sources suggest that al-Masri is Abdel Moneim Nofal, a January 2011 prison escapee who led Egyptian militants in the 1980s, but Nofal has since been re-arrested.16 Al-Masri is believed to be the main link between the Islamic State and Wilayat Sinai.
+On November 1, 2015, Wilayat Sinai released a short video of what appeared to be al-Menai threatening Israel, though there has been no confirmation of the obscured figure's identity.

+The best known representative of Wilayat Sinai is a militant known as Abu Usama al-Masri, though the details are still blurry.
+Despite being a "person of interest" in the Metrojet bombing, little is known for certain about al-Masri, including his real identity or rank within the organization.
+One theory from Egypt's National Security Agency is that al-Masri's real name is Mohamed Ahmed Ali and that he is from North Sinai's capital al-Arish.
+However, linguistic analysis suggests al-Masri may not be from the Sinai.
+Other sources suggest that al-Masri is Abdel Moneim Nofal, a January 2011 prison escapee who led Egyptian militants in the 1980s, but Nofal has since been re-arrested.
+Al-Masri is believed to be the main link between the Islamic State and Wilayat Sinai.
 According to Daveed Gartenstein-Ross, al-Masri was one of the ABM leaders who traveled to Syria in the fall of 2014 to arrange the new relationship.
-Beginning in January 2014, al-Masri began encouraging victory for the Islamic State in his public statements.18 In a May 2015 video, with Kamal Alam by his side, al-Masri renewed the Sinai group's November 2014 pledge of allegiance to the Islamic State.
+Beginning in January 2014, al-Masri began encouraging victory for the Islamic State in his public statements.
+In a May 2015 video, with Kamal Alam by his side, al-Masri renewed the Sinai group's November 2014 pledge of allegiance to the Islamic State.